intuition-dev/INTUITION2/SETUP.md

 * You can choose a commercial vendor to setup co-host your Meta admin|build environments ) Or just use open source version:

+1. Setup Code Anywhere - including mount.

+2. Provision docker host, ex: Digital Ocean (also works with S3, the S3 notes are in PRESPECTIVE folder)

 1. Once Docker is installed on a host, lets download a working Docker image for nbake admin (I cut paste into ssh)

       // download the Meta container image